-Financial Planning is something of a mysterious field to some, and there are a lot of myths floating around about exactly what Financial Planning looks like and can do for the average professional.
-Here are 7 of the most common Financial Planning myths, along with the cold hard truths about Financial Planners and what they do for clients.
+Financial planning is something of a mysterious field to some, and there are a lot of myths floating around about exactly what financial planning looks like and can do for the average tech professional.
+Here are seven of the most common financial planning myths, along with the cold hard truths about financial planners and what they do for clients.

-1. Myth: Financial Planning is only for people who have a lot of money.
+Myth #1: Financial planning is only for people who have a lot of money.

 Truth: Most anyone can benefit from the process of financial planning.

-While it’s true that many Financial Planners target wealthy clients, there are an increasing number of financial professionals around the world who focus their work on younger individuals with lower net worths.
-Financial planning is really all about making goals for your money, where you want to be financially, and learning techniques to reach those goals.
-And anyone that has hopes for wealth in their future can benefit from a financial planner, even if they don’t have a lot of money to begin with..
+While it’s true that many financial planners target wealthy clients, there are an increasing number of financial professionals around the world who focus their work on younger individuals with lower net worths.
+Take the tech industry as a fantastic example.

-2. Myth: All Financial Planners sell products and earn fat commissions.
+Myth #2: All financial planners sell products and earn fat commissions.